What You Need to Know About Cash Offers When Selling Your Home in the Bay Area

 1. Fewer Contingencies

-Cash offers typically have fewer contingencies compared to traditional offers.
+Cash buyers typically have fewer contingencies compared to traditional offers.
 Buyers don’t need a financing contingency, which means the sale won’t be derailed if they don’t qualify for a mortgage loan.
 Additionally, there is no need for an appraisal, which lenders require to ensure the home’s value matches its sale price.

 2. No Need for Repairs or Home Staging